eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

 <!-- try: -->
 <!-- check:none -->
-    doc "The user login action"
+    "The user login action"
-    by "Gavin King"
+    by ("Gavin King")
     throws (DatabaseException,
             "if database access fails")
     see (LogoutAction.logout)